MdRahmatUllah/React.js-book-1/README.md

 # Outline for React for beginners course

+Welcome to this book on React, a popular JavaScript library for building user interfaces.
+This book is designed for beginners who want to learn how to build web applications using React.

+In this book, you will learn the fundamental concepts and skills needed to build modern web applications with React.
+We will start from scratch and work our way up, covering topics such as creating and rendering components, handling events, managing state and props, working with forms and async data, and more.

+Throughout the book, you will build a series of example projects that will help you understand and apply the concepts you have learned.
+By the end of this book, you will have a strong foundation in React and the skills you need to build your own web applications.

+So let's get started!
+Let's learn how to build amazing things with React.

 **Chapter 1: Introduction to React**

 -   What is React and why is it useful